BeratE/lix/README.md

-# LiX
+# $/Lambda /iota /Chi $

-LiX - or Lychee, like the fruit - is a purely functional Lisp like toy language based on an interpreted, extended Lambda Calculus.
+$/Lambda /iota /Chi $/ LiX - or Lychee, like the fruit - is a purely functional Lisp like toy language based on an interpreted, extended Lambda Calculus.
+The purpose of the project is to explore the boundaries and implications of a purely functional Lisp.

-The name comes from the fact that LiX is some mix of a Lisp and a Lambda interpreter (Linp).
+The name is a play on Lisp and Lambda interpreter (Linp).

 ## Features
 This project includes: